 The volume is divided into three parts.
 Part I, Approaches, rearticulates the key theoretical questions posed by the crime genre.
-Part II, Devices, examines the textual characteristics of crime fiction.
-Part III, Interfaces investigates the complex ways in which crime fiction engages with the defining issues of its context – from policing and forensic science through war, migration and narcotics to digital media and the environment.
+Part II, Devices, examines the textual characteristics of the genre.
+Part III, Interfaces, investigates the complex ways in which crime fiction engages with the defining issues of its context – from policing and forensic science through war, migration and narcotics to digital media and the environment.

-Rigorously argued and engagingly written, the volume is indispensable both to students and scholars of crime fiction.
+Engagingly written and drawing on examples from around the world, this volume is indispensable to both students and scholars of crime fiction.

 List of Contributors

 Janice Allan, Jesper Gulddal, Stewart King and Andrew Pepper

 - Counterhistories and Prehistories